nahualito/wintermute/README.md

 >>> quit()
 ```

-Also it allows for \* importing, this still will only import modules and not the functions to remove the posibility of having a "dirty environment" and function overrides.
+Also it allows for \* importing, this still will only import modules and not the functions to remove the possibility of having a "dirty environment" and function overrides.

 ```python
 >>> from wintermute import *